publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptI/ch6/m__us_usc_t10_s168.md

 >         “(2) assist such ministry or regional organization in building core institutional capacity, competencies, and capabilities to manage defense-related processes.

->     “(b) __Termination of Authority.—__
+>     “(b) __Training of Personnel of Foreign Ministries With Security Missions.—__

 >         “(1)  __In general__  __.—__

+>         The Secretary of Defense may, with the concurrence of the Secretary of State, carry out a program to provide training and associated training support services to personnel of foreign ministries of defense (or ministries with security force oversight) or regional organizations with security missions—

+>             “(A)

+>              for the purpose of—

+>                 “(i) enhancing civilian oversight of foreign security forces;

+>                 “(ii) establishing responsible defense governance and internal controls in order to help build effective, transparent, and accountable defense institutions;

+>                 “(iii) assessing organizational weaknesses and establishing a roadmap for addressing shortfalls; and

+>                 “(iv) enhancing ministerial, general or joint staff, or service level core management competencies; and

+>             “(B) for such other purposes as the Secretary considers appropriate, consistent with the authority in subsection (a).

+>         “(2)  __Notice to congress__  __.—__

+>         Each fiscal year quarter, the Secretary of Defense shall submit to the appropriate committees of Congress a report on activities under the program under paragraph (1) during the preceding fiscal year quarter.
+Each report shall include, for the fiscal year quarter covered by such report, the following:

+>             “(A) A list of activities under the program.

+>             “(B) A list of any organization described in paragraph (1) to which the Secretary assigned employees under the program, including the number of such employees so assigned, the duration of each assignment, a brief description of each assigned employee’s activities, and a statement of the cost of each assignment.

+>             “(C) A comprehensive justification of any activities conducted pursuant to paragraph (1)(B).

+>     “(c) __Termination of Authority.—__

+>         “(1)  __In general__  __.—__

->         The authority of the Secretary of Defense to assign civilian employees under the program under subsection (a) terminates at the close of September 30, 2017.
+>         The authority in this section terminates at the close of December 31, 2017.

 >         “(2)  __Continuation of assignments__  __.—__

 >         Any assignment of a civilian employee under subsection (a) before the date specified in paragraph (1) may continue after that date, but only using funds available for a fiscal year ending on or before that date.

->     “(c)  __Congressional Notice__  __.—__
+>     “(d)  __Congressional Notice__  __.—__

->     Not later than 15 days before assigning a civilian employee of the Department of Defense as an advisor to a regional organization with a security mission under subsection (a), the Secretary shall submit to the Committees on Armed Services and Foreign Relations of the Senate and the Committees on Armed Services and Foreign Affairs of the House of Representatives a notification of such assignment.
+>     Not later than 15 days before assigning a civilian employee of the Department of Defense as an advisor to a regional organization with a security mission under subsection (a), the Secretary shall submit to the appropriate committees of Congress a notification of such assignment.
 Such a notification shall include each of the following:

 >         “(1) A statement of the intent of the Secretary to assign the employee as an advisor to the regional organization.